 THUMS' unique combination of production functionality, visual appeal and environmental and safety features has garnered the facility dozens of awards and recognition from local, state and national organizations.
 The Wildlife Habitat Council (WHC), a nonprofit organization that helps landowners enhance wildlife habitat, has certified all four THUMS' islands for commendable wildlife habitat management and environmental education programs.
 Since 2004, the wildlife team at THUMS has worked with WHC to establish California plant habitats on the islands.

-Oxy acquired Tidelands Oil Production Company in 2006.
+Occidental acquired Tidelands Oil Production Company in 2006.
 Tidelands is the contractor that operates the West Wilmington Field for the city of Long Beach and the state of California.
-Tidelands’ onshore production facilities and drilling operations are located in and around the port of Long Beach, near the THUMS operation.
-Advanced exploration technologies such as reservoir characterization and 3-D visualization, have been employed in the field.
+Tidelands' onshore production facilities and drilling operations are located in and around the port of Long Beach, near the THUMS operation.
+Advanced exploration technologies such as reservoir characterization have been employed in the field.